By Janet Meydem

 This is a FREE offering from Family History Daily to help you with your research.
 Unsubscribe at any time.

-As you can see, the app does not do a great job of adjusting to negatives that are too dark or too light.
-The full version is really needed to edit brightness and color.
+As you can see, the free app does not do a great job of adjusting color and exposure.
+The full, paid, version is really needed to edit brightness and color.

 Helmut Film Scanner App